Panquesito7/submodules-alternative/README.md

 - Git Submodules can sometimes be messy or confusing, which this tool aims to solve.
 - Lets you choose the desired branch of the repository, unlike Git Submodules which automatically chooses the default branch.
 - Easily take a look at the changes **directly in the PR** without extra effort.
 Git Submodules changes cannot be seen via the PR diff.
-- Provide a customizable PR body when fetching, updating, and doing the same actions.
 <!-- - Easily specify which files are ignored at the moment of updating the repositories.
 This is very useful if you want to modify a repository/submodule. -->

 ## Usage